Ragnar Ólafsson – house concert, Błażkowa; February 29th, 2020

 First it was time for Kathia though.
 She played her five song set and it was once again wonderful.
 The sound in the room was amazing.
 I could even sing along a little bit already.
 Since she does not have any CDs yet, I might just have to start using Spotify to hear her music again. 🙂 It really made me happy that Bartek and Ragnar had talked her into joining the rest of the tour.
 We got a short break after her set and then it was showtime.

 Earlier than I expected, Julia was back for ‘Petals’.
 I loved her singing.
 It was very different from Kathia, but just as amazing.
 Not for the first time I wondered how Bartek always manages to find such brilliant singers. <3 She got lots of well deserved applause for it.
-This audience was not only communicate, as they had shown earlier, but also willing to sing, even in Icelandic, and did so enthusiastically for ‘Örlög’.
+This audience was not only communicative, as they had shown earlier, but also willing to sing, even in Icelandic, and did so enthusiastically for ‘Örlög’.
 I really like the song and think it is a nice break from all the English songs in the set.
-Before he started playing it, people would often ask for something Icelandic and this one works really well.
+Before he started playing it at his shows, people would often ask for something Icelandic and this one works really well.

 When Kathia and Bartek joined him for ‘Dragonfly’, it finally became clear to everyone, why Ragnar had joked about calling him krowa earlier.
 It was fun watching them.
 Kathia sang and picked up the glockenspiel in the end, while Bartek took care of the mini keyboard.
 As always they were leaning into each other, rocker style which makes a funny contrast to the softness of the song.
 In the end, Bartek climbed on a chair next to me and they really dragged it out for a while, until he grabbed someone’s hand to play the last note on the keys. 😀

 Ragnar could not leave us without an encore of course or without the latest single for that matter so ‘Southern Nights’ followed, expertly played on the ukulele.
 It really made me wish to learn finger picking.
-We tried the sing-along and it only really took of when Bartek suggested that we imagine being at a football match.
-Why is it always Poland versus Germany though?
+We tried the sing-along and it only really took off when Bartek suggested that we imagine being at a football match.
+Why is it always Poland versus Germany?
 It makes me laugh every time.
-Should I be shutting up then or sing extra loud, since Poland is winning. 😉 Luckily this is such a happy song, otherwise I might have been sad by now, because we were down to the last two songs at my last gig of this tour.
+Should I be shutting up then or sing extra loud, since Poland is winning? 😉 Luckily this is such a happy song, otherwise I might have been sad by now, because we were down to the last two songs at my last gig of this tour.

 Where the wild Roses grow